armory/docs/content/en/includes/cdaas/dep-file/tm-istio-config.md

 * `istio.virtualService`: (Required)

    * `istio.virtualService.name`: The name of your VirtualService
    * `istio.virtualService.httpRouteName`: The name of the HTTPRoute defined in your VirtualService.
-This field is optional if you define only one HttpRoute.
+This field is optional if you define only one HTTPRoute.

 * `istio.destinationRule`:  Optional if you only define only one DestinationRule.